All Roads Lead to Tongeren

 It’s no surprise then to find the tourist office located inside a little baroque chapel, the old hospital turned into a shopping centre and a branch of Hema squeezed inside one of the only houses to survive the fire.
 It might seem curious to find cheap underwear on sale in a sixteenth-century half-timbered house with a beautiful round timber staircase.
 But, as Pliny once put it, no one is wise all the time.

 The statue of Ambiorix on the main square of Tongeren © Toerisme Tongeren

-The main square is lively enough, with a row of busy café terraces overlooking a 19th-century statue of Ambiorix.
+The main square has a row of lively café terraces overlooking a nineteenth-century statue of Ambiorix.
 Famed as the leader of a local uprising against the Romans, Ambiorix is represented as a tough Gaul warrior standing on top of a prehistoric dolmen.
-Not unexpectedly, children often think it’s Asterix.
+Not unexpectedly, children often think it’s Astérix.

 City park De Motten © Toerisme Tongeren

-The city regularly comes to life on a Sunday morning when Europe’s largest antique market takes place here.
+Every Sunday morning, Tongeren comes to life as Europe’s largest antique market sprawls across the city.
 Launched in 1976 by seven local antique dealers, the market now involves 350 stands spread along the old mediaeval walls and down the narrow streets.

 'You can find anything you want here if you look long enough,' a French friend told me.
 'It doesn’t matter what.
 It might be a Louis XV desk or a stuffed horse.
 You will find it in Tongeren.'